harshagupta2005/AI_ML_Detection/README.md

 AI/ML Image Classification Project

-Yeh repository ek simple image classification project hai jo Python mein banaya gaya hai.
-Is project ka main maqsad machine learning aur image processing ke basics ko samjhana hai.
-Ismein ek dummy model ka use kiya gaya hai jisse aap aage चलकर apne khud ke models se replace kar sakte hain.
+This repository contains a simple image classification project built in Python.
+The main goal is to help you understand the basics of machine learning and image processing.
+It uses a dummy model by default, which you can later replace with your own custom models.

 Features

-Dummy Model: Project mein ek simple Keras model banaya gaya hai taaki aapko ekdum shuru se start na karna pade.
+Dummy Model: A basic Keras model is included so you don’t have to start completely from scratch.

-Image Preprocessing: Code image ko model ke liye taiyar karta hai, jaise ki uski size ko theek karna.
+Image Preprocessing: Automatically prepares images for the model (e.g., resizing to the correct dimensions).

-Self-Contained: Is project ko chalane ke liye kisi external image file ki zaroorat nahi hai.
-Yeh khud hi ek black image bana kar us par prediction karta hai.
+Self-Contained: No need to provide your own image files — the project generates a black image internally and runs predictions on it.

-Prerequisites 🛠
+Prerequisites

-Is project ko chalane ke liye aapke system par yeh libraries install honi chahiye:
+Before running this project, make sure you have these Python libraries installed:

 tensorflow